Pyrography Tools Reviews - Woodburning Tools Reviews and Comparisons

 - If you opt for the fixed-tip pen they just pop on and

 off in a second and can be placed in the pen

 clip that comes with all burners.

-- If you opt for interchangeable tips you might have to screw and unscrew them from the pen (Razertip) or use a tool to insert or remove from the handpiece and then find a place to put them once you take them out since they will be hot.
+- If you opt for interchangeable tips you might have to screw and unscrew them from the pen (Razertip) or use a tool (most other brands) to insert or remove from the handpiece and then find a place to put them once you take them out since they might be hot.

 - Interchangeable tips are cheaper but not necessarily a convenience when it comes time to changing the tips.

 - The tips are much thinner than craft burners making detail work much easier.
 Razertip and Optima have the thinnest tips which make the finest detail work easier than most but may not hold up if you are heavy handed or tend to break tips frequently.

 - Polished tips are the easiest to clean...scrape gently with a straight-edged razor and then polish with a strop or piece of leather and aluminum oxide....NOTHING any harsher.